The Parallel Agent Economy

 This entry is part 2 of 6 in the series The Parallel Agent Economy

 Most executives treat AI as a cost line.
 That’s the wrong mental model, and it’s already creating the wrong decisions.
-A venture capitalist recently described burning 250 million tokens in a single day, twenty times the amount he had used … Continue reading
+A venture capitalist recently described burning 250 million tokens in a single day, twenty times the amount he had used six weeks earlier.
+He was running five parallel agent flows.
+One pulling code history.
+Another … Read more

 The Discipline Most AI Transformations Are Missing